 Pittsburgh Defense Attorney for Violent Crimes

-Each attorney at The Law Offices of David S. Shrager has more than 30 years of experience, and collectively, there is little our firm hasn't seen or defended when it comes to violent crimes.
-Working with clients from all walks of life and defending a diverse set of charges with unique factors and circumstance over the years, we have accumulated a precise knowledge of the laws governing violent crimes, the ways they are handled and prosecuted and the effective defense strategies that produce favorable results.
+Working with clients from all walks of life and defending a diverse set of charges with unique factors and circumstance, we have accumulated a precise knowledge of the laws governing violent crimes.
+We know the ways in which these crimes are handled by law enforcement, and we are familiar with how they are prosecuted in court.
+Most importantly, we know how to employ effective defense strategies that produce favorable results.

 In the state of Pennsylvania and nationwide, assault is one of the most common violent crime charges.
-Unlike battery, assault charges may not necessarily involve physical contact, and are viewed as criminal acts which create fear of unlawful touching.
+Unlike battery, assault charges may not necessarily involve physical contact.
 Though Title 18 of the Pennsylvania criminal code lists many distinct assault offenses, Pennsylvania has two basic categories of assault charges: simple assaults and aggravated assaults.

-A simple assault typically involves crimes that do not result in serious injury or in some cases any injury.
+- Simple assault: Simple assault typically involves crimes that do not result in serious injury, or in some cases any injury.
 You can be charged with simple assault even if you did not physically touch another person.
-Simple assault charges are common in cases where two people engaged in a fight.
-The penalties carry fines and imprisonment for up to two years.
-If the assault was committed against a minor under the age of 12, prison sentences can be as high as five years.
+The penalties for a conviction include fines and imprisonment for up to two years.
+If the assault was committed against a minor under the age of 12, prison sentences can be as lengthy as 5 years.

-Aggravated assaults are a felony offense and therefore have much steeper consequences.
-These cases commonly involve serious bodily injury and can result in as much as 20 years in a correctional facility.
-If a deadly weapon is used, prison terms can be as much as 10 years, depending on the circumstance.
+- Aggravated assault: Aggravated assault is a felony offense and therefore carries much steeper consequences.
+These cases commonly involve serious bodily injury and can result in up to 20 years in a correctional facility.
+If a deadly weapon is used, prison terms can be as long as 10 years, depending on the circumstance.

 Assault charges are nothing to take lightly.
-Aside from the strict penalties, criminal records and felony convictions can greatly tarnish an individual's reputation and social image.
+In addition to strict penalties, criminal records and felony convictions can greatly tarnish an individual's reputation and social image.
 Our firm has worked on countless assault charges over the years and, depending on the particularities surrounding the case, can utilize our experience and reputation to possibly gain lower charges.
-It is highly recommended that you speak with one of our firm's qualified attorneys to see what we can do for your assault charge.

-Common gun charges involve the possession of firearms by prohibited persons such as convicted felons, fugitives from justice and convicted drug users.
-When this is the case, enhancements are frequently added on and can result in up to 10 or 15 years of imprisonment, depending on the situation.
-Possessing illegal firearms such as bombs, assault rifles and sawed-off shotguns are also gun charges that are harshly penalized.
-Using or carrying a gun during a drug crime or any other violent crime typically results in a minimum of five years imprisonment.
+Common gun charges involve the possession of firearms by prohibited persons such as convicted felons, fugitives from justice, and convicted drug users.
+When this is the case, enhancements are frequently added and can result in up to 10 or 15 years of imprisonment.
+Possessing illegal firearms such as bombs, assault rifles, and sawed-off shotguns are also gun charges that are harshly penalized.
+Using or carrying a gun during a drug crime or any other violent crime typically results in a minimum of 5 years' imprisonment.

 Homicide and Manslaughter

 Vehicular manslaughter is also a common charge, especially in cases involving DUI.
-According to state laws §3737, homicide by vehicle is punishable by up to five years of imprisonment, with the possibility of enhancements as a court deems fit.
-In any case involving homicide or manslaughter, defendants face some of the harshest penalties in the American legal system.
-It is nearly always recommended that you have an experienced and qualified criminal defense attorney work with you to defend your case.
-With the possibility of the death penalty, life sentences and lengthy minimum prison terms, you need legal representation.
+According to state law §3737, homicide by vehicle is punishable by up to 5 years in prison, with the possibility of enhancements as a court deems fit.
+With the possibility of the death penalty, life sentences and lengthy minimum prison terms tied to murder and manslaughter charges, you need legal representation.

-Having an experienced and reputable attorney from The Law Offices of David S. Shrager defend your violent crime charges can greatly reduce your risk of suffering stiffer penalties and severe enhancements.
-All of our attorneys have experience in defending many different violent crime charges and they each possess the sharp analytical skills needed to evaluate such serious allegations.
-All of our firm's attorneys are strongly dedicated to defending the rights of our clients.
-By working with our firm, you can be confident that we will always be available to discuss your case and will fight vigorously on your behalf.
+Having an experienced and reputable attorney from The Law Offices of David S. Shrager defend your violent crime charges could greatly reduce your risk of suffering stiff penalties and severe enhancements.
+All of our attorneys possess the sharp analytical skills needed to evaluate such serious allegations.

-If you are being accused of committing any type of violent crime, our firm is willing to evaluate your case and defend you in a court of law.
-As tough litigators with a strong reputation in the court system, we find that prosecutors are often willing to compromise by dropping or reducing charges or by arranging acceptable plea agreements rather than fighting our experienced, talented and aggressive legal team.
+As tough litigators with a strong reputation in the court system, we find that prosecutors are often willing to compromise by dropping or reducing charges or by arranging acceptable plea agreements rather than fighting our experienced, talented, and aggressive legal team.

-Violent crimes have a harsh social stigma, and having a violent crime on your record can greatly compromise your future and the well-being of your family, as many employers often refuse to hire individuals with such records.
+Violent crimes have a harsh social stigma, and having a violent crime on your record can greatly compromise your future.
 You owe it to yourself to work with a strong and informative attorney from our firm when you want the most favorable resolution possible for your case.
 Contact us today.